 - Severe or untreated jaundice.
 Jaundice appears as a yellowing of the skin.
 The condition occurs when certain byproducts of "used" blood cells aren't filtered from the bloodstream.

 - Bleeding into the brain.
-This condition is commonly caused by the baby having a stroke in the womb.
+This condition is commonly caused by the baby having a stroke in the womb or in early infancy.

 While the potential contribution from each is limited, additional pregnancy or birth factors associated with increased cerebral palsy risk include: